opus-research/jgit/Documentation/technical/reftable.md

 `ref_record`, testing each reference's SHA-1s (for `value_type = 0x1`
 or `0x2`) for full equality.
 Faster searching by SHA-1 within a single ref block is not supported by the reftable format.
-Smaller block sizes reduces the number of candidates this step must consider.
+Smaller block sizes reduce the number of candidates this step must consider.

 ### Obj index